-- 1. compare, evaluate, and select appropriate internet search engines to locate information - 2. formulate and use evaluation criteria (authority, accuracy, relevancy, timeliness) for information located on the internet to present research findings - 3. determine if online sources are authoritative, valid, reliable, relevant, and comprehensive - 4. distinguish between fact, opinion, point of view, and inference

-- 5. evaluate resources for stereotyping, prejudice, and misrepresentation - 6. develop a plan to gather information using various research strategies - (e.g., interviews, questionnaires, experiments, online surveys)

-Technology Problem-Solving and Decision-Making Tools
+1. compare, evaluate, and select appropriate internet search engines to locate information 2. formulate and use evaluation criteria (authority, accuracy, relevancy, timeliness) for information located on the internet to present research findings 3. determine if online sources are authoritative, valid, reliable, relevant, and comprehensive 4. distinguish between fact, opinion, point of view, and inference 5. evaluate resources for stereotyping, prejudice, and misrepresentation 6. develop a plan to gather information using various research strategies (e.g., interviews, questionnaires, experiments, online surveys) Technology Problem-Solving and Decision-Making Tools By the end of Grade 2 each student will:

-- 1. discuss how to use technology resources (e.g., dictionaries, encyclopedias, search engines, websites) to solve age-appropriate problems - 2. identify ways that technology has been used to address real-world problems (personal or community)
+1. discuss how to use technology resources (e.g., dictionaries, encyclopedias, search engines, websites) to solve age-appropriate problems 2. identify ways that technology has been used to address real-world problems (personal or community) By the end of Grade 5 each student will:

-- 1. use technology resources to access information that can assist in making informed decisions about everyday matters (e.g., which movie to see, which product to purchase) - 2. use information and communication technology tools (e.g., calculators, probes, videos, DVDs, educational software) to collect, organize, and evaluate information to assist with solving real-life problems (personal or community)
+1. use technology resources to access information that can assist in making informed decisions about everyday matters (e.g., which movie to see, which product to purchase) 2. use information and communication technology tools (e.g., calculators, probes, videos, DVDs, educational software) to collect, organize, and evaluate information to assist with solving real-life problems (personal or community) By the end of Grade 8 each student will:

-- 1. use database or spreadsheet information to make predictions, develop strategies, and evaluate decisions to assist with solving a basic problem - 2. describe the information and communication technology tools to use for collecting information from different sources, analyze findings, and draw conclusions for addressing real-world problems
+1. use database or spreadsheet information to make predictions, develop strategies, and evaluate decisions to assist with solving a basic problem 2. describe the information and communication technology tools to use for collecting information from different sources, analyze findings, and draw conclusions for addressing real-world problems By the end of Grade 12 each student will: